24f2002843/doc-word-counter/README.md

 ## Features
 - Upload a plain text document (.txt)
 - Count the number of words in the uploaded document
-- Display the word count on the page
+- Display the total word count on the page
+- Display the top 3 most frequent words from the document

 ## Accessibility
 - The app is designed with semantic HTML5 elements for better accessibility.